 The Beats Executive models try to do away with the company’s image that was built on plastic, bulky, and gaudily designed headphones.
 The Executive range might not be aimed at real executives, but certainly at people who don’t wear jogging pants all day, or who want to avoid looking like a walking fashion victim.

-Made from metal and more sculpted that the early Beats slabs, these are refined products that still produce a meaty sound while trying to compete with the wide range of higher-end headphones for audiophiles.
-Do they really compete, or are they a bass-drum in expensive acoustic clothing?
+Made from metal and more sculpted than the early Beats slabs, these are refined products that still produce a meaty sound while trying to compete with the wide range of higher-end headphones for audiophiles.
+Do they really compete, or are they a bass drum with inexpensive acoustic clothing?
 Find out in our review.

 Key Features of the Beats

-There is no wireless option, but the long removeable wire does come with an inline mic and one button control.
+There is no wireless option, but the long removable wire does come with an inline mic and one-button control.
 It comes with an airline adapter, and it is easy to imagine an entire aircraft full of passengers sealed into their own little world of music, all looking rather like pre-complete Cybermen.

-A clever design helps them fold up neatly for travel and they run off two AAA batteries that are kept inside by a neat magnetic catch that does away with bending fingernails trying to get those annoying plastic catches open.
-On the headphones, the Beats logo acts as the mute button, with an on/off switch also present.
+A clever design helps them fold up neatly for travel and they run off two AAA batteries that are kept inside by a neat magnetic catch that does away with bending fingernails trying to get that annoying plastic catches open.
+On the headphones, the Beats logo acts like the mute button, with an on/off switch also present.